What Is Guerrilla Marketing? 4 Types and Examples to Delight Consumers

 Projection: Projects images or videos onto a building or landscape

-Astroturfing: Places paid reviews or discussion on forums like Reddit or Amazon
+Astroturfing: Places paid reviews or discussions on forums like Reddit India or Amazon

 Grassroots: Targets a small group to spread awareness